Kelvinkimotho/CTF-Writeups/README.md

 # CTF-Writeups

 Write-ups for TryHackMe and Hack The Box challenges

+## Overview

-This repo contains a collection of write-ups for various TryHackMe and Hack The Box (HTB) rooms and challenges.
-This repository serves as a personal archive and learning resource for exploring cybersecurity concepts, techniques, and methodologies.
-Each write-up details the steps taken to complete the rooms, from initial enumeration to exploiting vulnerabilities and gaining root access, with code snippets, screenshots, and explanations.
-Perfect for those who are learning ethical hacking, as well as anyone looking for a detailed walkthrough of real-world penetration testing challenges.
+This repository contains a collection of write-ups for various **TryHackMe** and **Hack The Box (HTB)** rooms and challenges.
+It serves as a personal archive and learning resource for exploring cybersecurity concepts, techniques, and methodologies.

+## What You'll Find

+Each write-up includes:
+- **Enumeration**: Identifying open ports, services, and vulnerabilities.
+- **Exploitation**: Gaining access through discovered weaknesses.
+- **Privilege Escalation**: Achieving root/admin access.
+- **Code Snippets**: Relevant commands and scripts used.
+- **Screenshots**: Visual documentation of key steps.
+- **Explanations**: Detailed insights into the attack process.

+## Who It's For

+- **Beginners** learning ethical hacking and penetration testing.
+- **CTF Enthusiasts** looking for walkthroughs of real-world challenges.
+- **Security Professionals** interested in different hacking methodologies.

+## Disclaimer

+These write-ups are for educational purposes only.
+Any actions taken using this information are solely the responsibility of the user.
+Always obtain proper authorization before testing systems.

+---

+Happy Hacking! 🛡️